sabifo4/sabifo4.github.io/01_about.md

 ## __Research Presentations__

+* <b>Using a Bayesian cross-bracing approach to infer the age of the Last Universal Common Ancestor</b> <i>(Jul 2024) – In-person talk at the Computational Biologi II session that was part of the Evolution meeting in Montréal.</i>
 * <b>Inferring species level timelines with phylogenomic data: A Bayesian sequential subtree approach</b> <i>(Jun and Aug 2022) – Virtual talk at the online session of the Evolution meeting and in-person talk at the ESEB conference.</i>
 * <b>Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach</b> <i>(Jun 2021) – Talk at the online Evolution meeting.</i>
 * <b>Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach</b> <i>(Nov 2019) – Poster presentation at the Young Systematists’ Forum meeting.</i>